 Objective: Students learn basic concepts of probability theory and understand the key ideas of state space and random variables.
 Also, they are able to derive CDF and PDF functions of specific distributions such as Uniform and Normal.

-- 1. Introduction and Overview - 2.
-State Space and Discrete / Continuous Random Variable
+- Overview - 2.
+Discrete/Continuous Random Variable

-- 1. Independence

-- 2. Density, PDF, and CDF
+- 3. Density, PDF, and CDF

-- 3. Mean, Variance, and Higher Moments
+- 4. Mean, Variance, and Higher Moments

-- 4. Distribution (Uniform, Normal, Chi, and etc.)
+- 5. Distribution

 Part 5.
 Optimization